top of page

 Outside of the office, Jonathan serves on the board for the Albuquerque Lodge of the Chinese American Citizen’s Alliance (CACA) and is the organization’s head lion dance instructor.
 Jonathan also served in the US Navy Reserves from 2012-2019.

-Eleanor Raymond, LMSW
+Eleanor Raymond, LCSW

 Eleanor obtained her Master of Social Work degree from Tulane University in 2022, and is now a Licensed Master Social Worker in the state of New Mexico.
 Originally from Vermont, Eleanor moved to New Mexico on a whim and fell in love with its scenic beauty.